xinyanh4701/apcsa-writeups/07-arraylist.md

 <img src="writeup-images/apcsa-mistake-30.png" width="70%" height="50%">
 </p>

+For question 19 of the exam, I didn't have enough time to answer this question.

 <p align="center">
 <img src="writeup-images/apcsa-mistake-31.png" width="70%" height="60%">
 </p>

+For this question, I also didn't have enough time to answer it.

 <p align="center">
 <img src="writeup-images/apcsa-mistake-32.png" width="70%" height="70%">
 </p>

+For this question, I should have spent a little more time since I had a better chance getting this correct.

 ### Takeaways
 * Focus more on the questions you have a higher chance of getting a question right on